Kholoud-ouda/Ansible/README.md

 # Ansible
-This repo is a simple repo to represent Ansible structure with simple examples
+This repo is a simple repo to present Ansible structure with simple examples